+COURSE FORMAT:

-COURSE FORMAT: Four hours of lecture per week for a 15-week semester, which includes a two weeks for final exams.
+Three hours of class time, plus an additional hour delivered through on-line or other activities for a 15-week semester, which includes two weeks for final exams.

-COURSE PREREQUISITES:
+COURSE PREREQUISITE:

 ASAS 110

 CALENDAR DESCRIPTION: This is an intermediate workshop course for the screen actor.
 Filmed scene work and monologues will comprise the practical aspect of the course.
 Students are expected to explore text analysis and provide a written analysis of their methodology at the end of the term.
 Students will improve their concentration and camera awareness.
 Script interpretation emphasizes personal technique, and classes simulate the atmosphere of a film or television shoot.